nokia/srlinux-yang-models/README.md

 ## Repository structure

 The main branch of this repository contains only the documentation.
-To reveal the yang files for a given release, select the tag that matches the SR Linux release version.
+To see the yang files for a given release, select the tag that matches the SR Linux release version.

-For instance, tag `v21.6.2` corresponds to the SR Linux release 21.6.2.
+For instance, the `v21.6.2` tag corresponds to the SR Linux release 21.6.2.

 ## Download

 There are several ways to download the yang files for a specific SR Linux release.
-The below examples are provided for `v21.6.2` version.
+The below examples are provided for the `v21.6.2` version.

 ### Clone with git